 This countryside, with its quintessentially English towns and villages, offers a peaceful escape.
 This region of England is a perfect haven to relax and enjoy a charming, cosy, and unspoiled piece of rural English life.
 Spend your time sampling traditional country pubs, browsing antique shops, and taking afternoon tea in beautiful gardens.
 For, as Henry James said: “There are few hours in life more agreeable than the hour dedicated to the ceremony known as afternoon tea”.

 Golden limestone villages, elegant parish churches and great pubs

 The Golden Fleece

+During the middle ages, England produced the highest grade wool.
 Britain has a climate and landscape suited to grazing cattle and sheep.
-Britain has reasonable amounts of sunshine, a decent volume of rain and rich fertile soil.
+The Island has reasonable amounts of sunshine, a decent volume of rain and rich fertile soil.
 These perfectly balanced elements produce high-quality, nutritious grass.
-Sheep love Britain, it is like heaven for them, plus they prefer a cool climate.
+Sheep love Britain, it is like heaven for them, and they prefer a cool climate.
 The result is fit, healthy sheep with high-grade fleeces.
 The high value of said fleeces made England wealthy.

 Weaving the Wool